-The FGD is an international product and has been designed, in most respects, to the metric system of units using metric components.
+Most LSA pumps have been designed to the ENGLISH system of units using English dimensioned components, although in some special cases METRIC components have been used.
 Please consult your arrangement drawings and bills-of-material for details concerning your equipment.

-Tooling used for assembly and maintenance of fasteners and other components should be according to the correct metric standard.
-Spare parts such as oil seals, O-rings and stuffing box packing should also be purchased in the correct metric size.
+Tooling used for assembly and maintenance of fasteners and other components should be according to the correct English or metric standard.
+Spare parts such as oil seals, O-rings and stuffing box packing should also be purchased in the correct English or metric size.
 Crossover between English and metric tools or spare parts is generally not recommended.
 Contact your GIW / KSB representative for specific problems or questions.